surifirstpin/biplus_documentation/docs/README.md

 ### Self-Serve
  Anyone can use Bi+ to analyze and visualize their data, and get entrusted with the right insights.

-Analytics Culture you can trust for confident action
+Analytics Culture you can trust for confident action in your
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA3OTU3MzQ1XX0=
+eyJoaXN0b3J5IjpbMTczNTYyNzUzNV19
 -->